thomasekdahlN/wealthprognosis-app/README.md

 - Central changerates configured pr year to make curve predictions
 - Retrieving asset values from API, like Crypto/Fond/stocks
 - FIRE asset usage is not deducted from the asset value, it probably should.
+- Fortune tax is not added to expences for the year calculated.
+- Refactoring and cleanup of code.

 {
 "meta": {